-To prevent collapse\footnote{Note that it is not necessary to use the stop-gradient operation in our CACL because the clustering structure provides enough guide information under the asymmetric structure.
-Nevertheless, when we train with the symmetric structure as shown in Supporting Materials, the stop-gradient operation is necessary to prevent the collapse.}, we also use a stop-gradient operation as mentioned in SimSiam~\cite{Chen:arxiv20}.

-Note that we adopt the stopGrad operation~\cite{Chen:arxiv20} to the second network branch $F^\prime(\cdot|\Theta^\prime)$ when using the instance level loss $\mathcal{L}_I$ in~\eqref{eq:Instance-level} to perform back propagation.
-Thus, the parameters $\Theta^\prime$ in the second network branch are updated only with the intra-views cluster-level contrstive loss $\mathcal{L}_C^{(intra)}$ in~\eqref{eq:CCL-intra}.
+In order to save the computation cost\footnote{Note that it is not necessary to use the stop-gradient operation in our CACL because the clustering result provides enough guide information under the asymmetric structure to prevent collapse.
+Although this is similar to the method in SimSiam~\cite{Chen:arxiv20}, the purpose is different and it is not necessary to use in our proposal.}, we also use a stop-gradient operation as mentioned in SimSiam~\cite{Chen:arxiv20}.
+Note that we adopt the stop-gradient operation~\cite{Chen:arxiv20} to the second network branch $F^\prime(\cdot|\Theta^\prime)$ when using the instance level loss $\mathcal{L}_I$ in Eq.~\eqref{eq:Instance-level} to perform back propagation.
+Thus, the parameters $\Theta^\prime$ in the second network branch are updated only with the intra-views cluster-level contrastive loss $\mathcal{L}_C^{(intra)}$ in Eq.~\eqref{eq:CCL-intra}.

-For clarity, we summarize the details of the procedure to train our CACL approach in Algorithm \ref{alg:Framwork}.